It’s time to ace your MBA interview! You're probably reading this when fall is in the air (or at least the smell of pumpkin spice is!)

-So how should you prepare for your business school interviews?
+So how should you prepare for your MBA interview?

-If you want to perform the best you possibly can on your MBA admissions interviews, you need to understand why MBA programs even interview in the first place.
+If you want to perform the best you possibly can on your MBA interview, you need to understand why MBA programs even interview in the first place.

 Think about the information they already have on you.
 Each school has one or more essays, your resume, your grades and scores, and recommendations.
 Your grades and scores speak for themselves.
 These institutions know how successful you’ve been in an academic environment.
 With your resume and LinkedIn profile, they also know the companies you worked for, titles you held, whether and how fast you were promoted, and the key accomplishments you achieved in those roles.
 So they have a pretty good sense of how well you’ve been able to perform at work, too.